 - The Board of Director works hard to facilitate events where members can socialize and enjoy themselves.
 Annual events include a Spring Luncheon and a Christmas Breakfast.
 Monthly pub lunches in Burnaby are planned throughout the year.
 These events are well attended and the food has been commendably good.
 Suggestions for future social events are always welcomed.

 - We provide a wealth of information to questions that our members ask.
 ‘Where do I find a good plumber?’, ‘My doctor has retired, now what do I do?’, ‘I’m downsizing from a house to an apartment - HELP!’
 Well, we are here to HELP!
 Our membership is a diverse group of individuals with a wide range of life skills; if we don’t know the answer, there is someone out there within e-blast reach who will.
 This is what we mean by being ‘connected’.

 - Our Association has an affiliation with Johnson Insurance.
 You will have access to group pricing for your medical, household and travel insurance that is competitive and will meet your needs.

 - The BCITRA Annual General Meeting (AGM) is held in March of each year, and we encourage all members to attend.
-This is an opportunity to hear reports from your Board Directors regarding the activity that has taken place over the past year, as well as anticipated priorities going forward.
+This is an opportunity to hear reports from your Board of Directors regarding the activities that have taken place over the past year, as well as anticipated priorities going forward.
 You will hear speakers discuss topics pertinent to the membership, and representatives from BCIT Administration who will provide highlights and directions regarding BCIT activity.
 You will also vote for your new Board of Directors who will steer the ship, with your help and input, over the next year.

 - When you join the BCITRA, you will receive a membership card.
 Your membership card is your ‘key’ that will help access opportunities that are available to BCIT retirees.